About Pediatric Bipolar Disorder

 Cyclothymia.
 This form of the disorder produces recurrent periods of less severe, but definite, mood swings that seriously impair the individual's life.
 Cyclothymia may progress into full bipolar disorder.

 A Child's Behavior

-Since its founding in 1999, The Balanced Mind Foundation has reviewed numerous family accounts that repeatedly report similar behaviors.
+Since its founding in 1999, The Balanced Mind Parent Network has reviewed numerous family accounts that repeatedly report similar behaviors.
 If your child exhibits more than a few of these behaviors and you know something is wrong, follow through with our First Steps plan.
 This is especially crucial if there is a history of mood disorders or substance abuse in your child's family.

 Severe and recurring depression

 Explosive, destructive or lengthy rages, especially after the age of four